 The Edge server and two Replicas of the master are all at the next inner circle.
-So bos-helix-02, nyc-© 2010-2020 Perforce Software, Inc. helix-03, and syd-helix-04 could be upgraded in any order with respect to each other, or even simultaneously, as they are in the same circle.
+So bos-helix-02, nychelix-03, and syd-helix-04 could be upgraded in any order with respect to each other, or even simultaneously, as they are in the same circle.